 Celebrate Fall at Black Creek Pioneer Village Harvest FestivalSeptember 12, 2012 No Comments

 You don’t have to go far to enjoy an Ontario fall fair.
-Black Creek Pioneer Village is hosting their 56th Annual Pioneer Harvest Festival on Saturday, September 15, 2012.
-A celebration of Mennonite, Pennsylvania-German traditions, the festival features autumn activities that will take you back in history including the Black Creek Historic Brewery Tour, a quilt auction and a presentation of homemade pies, cheese curds, sausages, apple butter and handmade ice cream, all of which can be purchased and taken home.
+Black Creek Pioneer Village is hosting their 57th Annual Pioneer Harvest Festival on Saturday, September 21, 2013.
+A celebration of Mennonite, Pennsylvania-German traditions, the festival features autumn activities that will take you back in history including a quilt auction and a presentation of homemade pies, cheese curds, sausages, apple butter and handmade ice cream, all of which can be purchased and taken home.

 This year, a quilt auction featuring Mennonite quilts will take place at 12 noon.
 For an additional fee, you’ll be able to take a horse-drawn wagon ride to the Schmidt-Dalziel property from 11 a.m. to 2:30 p.m.
 You’ll also have a chance to meet the brew-master and visit and sample beer at the brewery and mill for an extra cost.

 Other activities at the harvest festival include a book and furniture sale, hand quilting demonstration, cider mill demonstration, rummage sale, apple schnitzing, grain threshing and candle dipping demonstrations.